AUEB-BALab/repo-evaluate/docs/README.md

   API limit pretty fast
 - PowerShell is used and must be installed (by default It's available on Windows)
 - Gradle must be installed in order to evaluate Gradle builds
+  - The last 2 requirements are optional, if ignored Gradle and Kotlin builds will just always fail

 #### Contributing: